sudharsanbaskaran09-eng/sudharsanbaskaran09-eng/README.md

 ## 🛠️ Projects I'm Working On

 - 🔹 Actively working on **45+ hands-on AWS projects**, covering core to advanced cloud services (compute, storage, networking, IAM, monitoring, and security).
 - 🔹 Planning and executing **12 real-world, industry-level DevOps & Cloud projects** focused on production-ready architectures.
 - 🔹 Building an end-to-end **CI/CD pipeline** using Git, Jenkins, Docker, and Kubernetes.
-- 🔹 Automating cloud infrastructure on **AWS & Azure using Terraform and Infrastructure as Code (IaC)** principles.
+- 🔹 Automating cloud infrastructure on **AWS & Azure using Terraform and IaC** principles.
 - 🔹 Implementing **monitoring, logging, and alerting** using Prometheus, Grafana, and observability best practices.
 - 🔹 Developing **secure DevOps workflows** by integrating DevSecOps practices into CI/CD pipelines.
 - 🔹 Working on backend services and automation using **Node.js and Python**.